paketo-buildpacks/blog/content/posts/0031-ubi-builders-promotion.md

 support over the last few years after agreeing on the direction in [0056-ubi-based-stacks.md](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0056-ubi-based-stacks.md).

-Typically suport for new components starts in the [paketo-community](https://github.com/paketo-community) organization and then is moved to the [paketo-buildpacks](https://github.com/paketo-buildpacks) organization once it matures.
+Typically support for new components starts in the [paketo-community](https://github.com/paketo-community) organization and then is moved to the [paketo-buildpacks](https://github.com/paketo-buildpacks) organization once it matures.